CocoaPress/docs/docs/Troubleshooting/Common.md

 # Common Issues

+??? question "Nozzle is dragging into the silicone baking sheet!"

+    You'll want to use the Z-Probe Offset menu item to lift your nozzle away from the print surface.

 ## My nozzle clogs often!

 It's possible the stock temperatures are too cold for your environment.
 This is especially true for seasonal swings.
 It's suggested you print a "known good" model and increment the body and nozzle temperature by .1C after giving it time to more evenly distribute the heat.